Hulkstance/skybot/README.md

 - Tick data
 - Visualization and the graphics are loading incredibly fast
 - Custom time intervals e.g. 45-minute interval
+- FOREX, crypto, indices, etc. in one platform

 ## Principles